 What it impacts

 The pest clogs nets, bags or ropes mainly used to contain shellfish.
+They can also overgrow juvenile oysters.
 Buoys and ropes can become weighed down with colonies.
 It also attaches itself to infrastructure and vessels.

-CSS infestations lead to increased cost and reduced income for aquaculture industries.
+CSS infestations can lead to increased costs, mainly through additional cleaning costs and reduced income for aquaculture industries.
 It also increases costs of cleaning vessels and marine infrastructure.